-- 1. Install the jCOM tools files and, for native mode only, WebLogic Server class files.
-See "Install Necessary Files" on page 3-5. - 2.
-If this is a zero-client installation: - Obtain an object reference moniker (ORM) from the WebLogic Server ORM servlet, either progammatically or by pasting into your application.
-See "Obtain an Object Reference Moniker from the WebLogic Server Servlet-Zero Client Only" on page 3-6. - 3.
-If you are using early binding: - Obtain the IDL file generated on the WebLogic Server machine and compile it into a type library. - Register the type library and the WebLogic Server it will service.
+1. Install the jCOM tools files and, for native mode only, WebLogic Server class files.
+See Section 3.4.1, "Install Necessary Files."

+- 2. If this is a zero-client installation: - Obtain an object reference moniker (ORM) from the WebLogic Server ORM servlet, either progammatically or by pasting into your application.
+See Section 3.4.2, "Obtain an Object Reference Moniker from the WebLogic Server Servlet-Zero Client Only." - 3.
+If you are using early binding: - Obtain the IDL file generated on the WebLogic Server machine and compile it into a type library. - Register the type library and the WebLogic Server instance serviced.

-For both of these steps, see "Generate Java Wrappers and the IDL File-Early Binding Only" on page 3-7.
+For both of these steps, see Section 3.4.3, "Generate Java Wrappers and the IDL File-Early Binding Only."

 - 4. Register the WebLogic Server JVM in the registry.
 If want to communicate with the WebLogic Server in native mode, set that in this step.
-See "Register the WebLogic Server JVM in the Client Machine Registry" on page 3-8. - 5.
+See Section 3.4.4, "Register the WebLogic Server JVM in the Client Machine Registry." - 5.
 Code the COM client application.
-See "Code the COM Client Application" on page 3-10. - 6.
+See Section 3.4.5, "Code the COM Client Application." - 6.
 Start the COM client.
-See "Start the COM Client" on page 3-11.
+See Section 3.4.6, "Start the COM Client."

-Preparing WebLogic Server
+3.3 Preparing WebLogic Server